ShrlockHolm/GNC-program-python/README.md

-# WASH v0.0
-# Rocket Tracking and Guidance Simulation
+# WASH v 0.0: Rocket Tracking and Guidance Simulation

 This is meant to be a program that will model a rocket launch and perform tracking, as well as guidance on that simulated rocket.